iArcanic/iss-cw/docs/report/iss-report.md

 #### 2.2.3.2 RSA

-Although there is no explicit function in the `rsa_manager.py` file for key retrieval, wherever required, a simple JSON file read was sufficient enough to obtain the key, and the logic is exactly the same as in [2.2.3.1](#2231-aes).

-The main issue is the conversion between the PEM string into a usable RSA key format from the JSON serialisation.
-The following two function address this.

-Below, this function takes in the RSA private key's `pem_string` as a parameter and utilises the cryptographic library's `.load_pem_private_key()` method to load the private key object.
-The `pem_string` is converted into bytes via `.encode()` since the function expects data in binary form, allowing any non-textual characters or special formatting within the PEM data to be preserved accurately. `password` being set to `None` means that there is no password protection applied, which is consistent with the fact that no encryption algorithm was applied in the initial PEM conversion.
+The logic for RSA key retrieval is exactly the same as AES key retrieval.

+Since the RSA private key was stored as a PEM string (see [2.2.2.2](#2222-rsa)), it needs to be converted back into a usable key format.
+The following two functions are implemented to perform this operation, one for the private key and the other for the public key.

+- **`pem_string.encode()`**: the PEM string converted into bytes
+- **`password`** if any password protection was applied to the PEM string, in this case it is set to `None` since the HSM takes care of this
+- **`backend`**: The backend processes, with `default_backend()` being the backend provided by the library itself.

 ```python
 def load_private_key_from_pem_string(pem_string):